 The title was designed and programmed by Lawrence Holland, who would become famous for the great LucasGames flight sims.
-In fact his name is associated not only to Their Finest Hour and Secret Weapons of the Luftwaffe (that form, with Battlehawks 1942, the so-called Lucasfilm WWII Air Combat trilogy) but also X-Wing and TIE Fighter.
+In fact, his name is associated not only with Their Finest Hour and Secret Weapons Of The Luftwaffe (which form with Battlehawks 1942, the so-called Lucasfilm WWII Air Combat trilogy) but also Star Wars: X-Wing and Star Wars: TIE Fighter.

 Battlehawks was not so advanced in terms of 3D simulation.
 At least not like the titles I just mentioned.
 The planes are not created with vector graphics (polygons), but instead, they are visualized with sprites.
-The background was not very detailed, basically just some blue for the sea and sky (makes sense since this was a naval combat sim).
+The background was not very detailed, basically just some blue for the sea and sky (which makes sense since this was a naval combat sim).
 However, in terms of gameplay, Battlehawks was one of the most engaging and rewarding flight sims available at the time.
-Dogfights are fast and exciting, bullets fly all around you, and sinking an enemy ship gives a lot of fun.
-Animations are full of details, for example, when you hit a plane, it catches fire, then after a moment it starts spinning towards the sea.
+Dogfights are fast and exciting; bullets fly all around you, and sinking an enemy ship gives a lot of fun.
+Animations are full of details; for example, when you hit a plane, it catches fire, then it starts spinning toward the sea after a moment.
 After that, you see the pilot jumping out.

 Then, of course, you have the state-of-the-art cinematic presentations typical of LucasArts.
-The atmosphere is excellent, and you really feel like a pilot during the Pacific War.
-This is, indeed, a game that produces memorable experiences in the players.
+The atmosphere is excellent, and you feel like a pilot during the Pacific War.
+This is a game that produces memorable experiences for the players.

-They say that Steven Spielberg was a massive fan of Battlehawks 1942, and he was playing it on an accelerated Amiga, to enjoy the best possible experience.
-True or not, if you never tried this game, it's time to do it.
+They say that Steven Spielberg was a massive fan of Battlehawks 1942 and played it on an accelerated Amiga to enjoy the best possible experience.
+True or not, it's time to do it if you have never tried this game.